zedlopez/ifm/Examples/OysterWideShut.md

 ```

 Now, our property-aggregation rulebook is going to look at a given object and decide on a list of features that should be mentioned in inventory.
-We'll start by producing something quite similar to Inform's default behavior:
+We'll start by producing something quite similar to Inform's default behaviour: